icon for mcp server

 Technical Excellence

-• Performance: Swift binaries for performance-critical operations
+• High Performance: Swift-compiled binaries for performance-critical Apple Reminders operations

 Prerequisites